 A report that came up last weekend stated that Apple had sold less than 1 million iPhones in India till date in this year.
 But as the events further unfolded, it seems that there’s no end to Apple’s troubles as sales numbers are not the only thing it has to worry about.

-As it stands now, The India Telecom Regulatory Authority, also known as TRAI, has revised its policy that was aimed at reducing spam calls and text messages in the country, which spells trouble for Apple.
+As it stands now, The India Telecom Regulatory Authority, also known as TRAI, has revised its policy to reduce spam calls and text messages in the country, which spells trouble for Apple.
 Part of this revised policy is a requirement that the carriers must allow the customers to download a ‘Do Not Disturb’ application so that they can report spam calls and messages.
 And all through these years, Apple has not acceded to allowing the application in App Store owing to privacy concerns.
 The app would need access to call and message logs, which Apple did not agree to.

-Not only this, if Apple and other companies continue to resist the Indian government’s anti spam app, TRAI says that it will force all such carriers to remove those devices from their networks.
+Not only this, but if Apple and other companies continue to resist the Indian government’s anti-spam app, TRAI says that it will force all such carriers to remove those devices from their networks.
 To put it in simpler terms, this means that all iPhones would lose access to 3G, 4G, and voice service in effect: